oreoyona/findTheDistance/README.md

 point1 = (param1, param2);
 point2 = (param3, param4);

-The user will be asked to give the 4 values and the calculator will do th computations.
+The user will be asked to give the 4 values and the calculator will do the computation.